VPN Questions, Honest Answers

 • Open source apps — so security researchers can verify the code

-• Jurisdiction — based outside 5/9/14 Eyes surveillance alliances is better
+• Jurisdiction — based outside 5/9/14 Eyes surveillance alliances is preferred, though jurisdiction matters less if the VPN truly keeps no logs

 • Payment options — can you pay anonymously (cash, crypto)?